aaronvbrown/currency-exchanger/README.md

 * clone the repository **git clone https://github.com/aaronvbrown/boilerplate-webpack-npm** in the terminal
 * install npm **npm install**
 * build the project **npm run build**
+* obtain an api key from **https://www.exchangerate-api.com/**
+* create a .env file in the project's root folder.
+* store the api key in .env by adding the following text: "API_KEY={YOUR-API-KEY}
 * start the development server **npm run start**
 * open the project through a browser using address:  **http://localhost:8080/**
 * test the project **npm run test**